hiowenluke/noapi/README.md

 # Noapi

-The simplest framework for [Node.js](https://nodejs.org) Api app.
+The simplest framework for [Node](https://nodejs.org) Api app.
 You just need to focus on your great project, no need to care about how to manage web services, routes, multi-level directory routing, multi-api services, etc.

 Noapi is based on [Express](https://expressjs.com/), we can use all the middleware of Express or write our own middleware and custom routes.
-All of them will be executed before noapi.
+(All of them will be executed before noapi)

 ## Installation